SpeedyCoder/michalbock.com/hugo/content/about.md

 +++

 I'm a backend developer currently working at [Utility Warehouse](https://www.utilitywarehouse.co.uk).
-There spent I most of my time building micro-services in [go](https://golang.org) using [gRPC](https://grpc.io) and deploying them on [Kubernetes](https://kubernetes.io).
-Lots of our services are event driven, so we have build some nice tools to interact with various event streams like [Kafka](https://kafka.apache.org) and [NATS streaming](https://nats.io).
+There I spend most of my time building micro-services in [go](https://golang.org) using [gRPC](https://grpc.io) and deploying them on [Kubernetes](https://kubernetes.io).
+Lots of our services are event driven, so we have built some nice tools to interact with various event streams like [Kafka](https://kafka.apache.org) and [NATS streaming](https://nats.io).
 Go check them out on our [GitHub](https://github.com/uw-labs).